mingatgithub/ech2o-iso/Documentation/source/CaseStudy.rst

 Where ``config.ini`` stands for the name of the configuration file.
-Note that this file and ``configTrck.ini`` can be named in any other way to differentiate different projects or runs.
+Note that this file and (``configTrck.ini``) can be named in any other way to differentiate different projects or runs.

 After hitting enter you will see the splash screen with the version number and a report on the pre-processing steps (whether it was able to successfully read the files and create the components of the model run).

-The screen reports information on the water mass (in :math:` m^{3} ` for the different components of the basin for each time step and information on the mass balance error (in % of the total input).
-The mass balance error should be a very small number (typically :math:`<` 1.0e-10%).
+The screen reports information on the water stores (in equivalent :math:`mm` across the area of simulation domain) and water fluxes (in cumulated :math:`mm`) for the different compartments and outputs of the basin, for each time step, as well as information on the mass balance error (in % of the total input).
+The mass balance error should be a very small number (typically :math:`<` 1.0e-12%).
 If the number is large or steadily increases as the simulation progresses it is an indication of some problem in the inputs.

 Once the model has finished running you can inspect the results using or to display the timeseries files or the maps in the results folder.